Products aren’t sold off the shelves because they’re amazing and revolutionary.

-Price is the amount your ideal audience is willing to pay for your product.
+Price is the amount your target audience is willing to pay for your product.

-This is where many businesses miss it because the prices on products aren’t done considering the consumer, but the brand.
+This is where many businesses miss it because the prices on products aren’t done considering the target audience but the brand.

-In 2013, Burger King introduced a new item to their menu, which was supposed to be a healthier version of their fries.
+In 2013, Burger King introduced a new item to their menu, which was supposed to be a healthier version of its fries.

 They called it Statisfries, which absorbed less batter when frying and was a healthier option.

 They failed to convey the information that though it was healthier, it was also more expensive than regular french fries.

 It didn’t gain traction with its target market and was discontinued in 2014.